globewalldesk/revuu/README.md

 `task_factory.rb` helper); also, refactored all task-creation methods.

 ### 3.0 (November 13, 2018)
-Finished big refactoring of Task and TaskList classes
+Finished big refactoring of Task and TaskList classes:

 Finished refactoring class `Task`.
 Renamed `helpers/` to `lib/`.
 Included `TaskController` and `TaskView` in class `Task`, so they're no longer globals.